tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### targetedMeasure

 - Name: bdqffdq:targetedMeasure
-- Definition: Measure where the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: A Measure for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
 - Range [ owl:someValuesFrom bdqffdq:targetedMeasure ]

 ********************